Missouri abortion-rights campaign backs proposal to enshrine access but allow late-term restrictions

 “Missouri’s cruel and restrictive ban on abortion is tying the hands of doctors and preventing necessary care,” said Dr. Iman Alsaden, an adviser to Missourians for Constitutional Freedom and chief medical officer of Planned Parenthood Great Plains, in a statement.
 “Today, Missourians are taking a critical step to make their own medical decisions and kick politicians out of the exam room.”

 The campaign faces steep opposition in its bid to get the proposal on November's ballot, with the petitions tied up in court for months after being challenged by Republican Secretary of State Jay Ashcroft.
-A campaign launched Tuesday seeking to quash any initiative petition to bring abortion back to the state.
+Anti-abortion activities on Tuesday launched a campaign to quash any ballot initiative to amend the constitution aimed at bringing abortion back to the state.

-And Missourians for Constitutional Freedom has funding difficulties, ending 2023 with no money in the bank.

 Missourians for Constitutional Freedom's announcement comes as abortion activists nationwide are divided over whether to support constitutional amendments that allow any regulation of abortion after viability.